 The statue, which depicts man and horse as a formidable fighting machine, was unveiled to the public on March 21st, 1496.

-Bartolomeo Colleoni was very proud of his family name, which comes from the Latin word coleus (testicle).
-As a general, he led his men into battle with the cry 'Coglia, coglia' and his coat of arms actually depicts three pairs of testicles.
+Colleoni was very proud of his family name, which comes from the Latin word coleus (testicle).
+As a general, he led his men into battle with the cry 'Coglia, coglia' and his coat of arms actually sports three pairs of testicles.
 In Italian, a slang word for testicles is coglioni.

 Bartolomeo Colleoni is buried in his native city of Bergamo.

 Blogging about Venice:

 its art, history & culture.

 My name is David Lown and I am an art historian from Cambridge, England.